Summer Program FAQs

 How are course grades/comments processed?

-At the Upper School level, grades and comments will be prepared by teachers and relayed to students and families at the end of each session for trimester and year-equivalent credit courses, as well as a final grade report at the end of the course.
+For Upper School for-credit courses, grades will be submitted by the course instructor to Parker Portal which is accessible to students and families at the end of each trimester.
 Grades are not recorded for Lower School or Middle School courses.

 Who can I contact for course changes?

 Email email@example.com for any course changes or questions.
 We will answer your email on a first come-first served basis and as soon as possible.
 Please allow 2 business days for an email response.

 What requirements are needed to participate in the Junior Kindergarten Summer Program?

 Students enrolling in Junior Kindergarten Junior Academy or Lancer Day Camp must be 4 years old before the start of the summer program.
 Required Junior Kindergarten forms must be completed and submitted to Dawn Murillo, Lower School Administrative Assistant at firstname.lastname@example.org, prior to the first day of camp.